jenniferngp/iPSC_PPC_eQTL_Project/README.md

 This repository contains code and scripts for the analyses conducted in the manuscript.

+0. Other
+- Check numbers in manuscript

-1. eQTL
+2. eQTL
-- eQTL mapping pipeline
+- eQTL mapping pipeline (pending)
 - eQTL functional analyses
 - eQTL colocalization